Latino vote: Latino vote influences

 Political ads have also been studied to determine how they influence Latino voting behavior.
 In a study conducted by Abrajano, it was concluded that different political ads influence Latino vote choices depending on how assimilated individuals are to American life.
 For Spanish dominated Latinos, political ads that tapped into ethnic identity seemed to be the most influential.
 On the other hand, for assimilated Latinos, ethnic appeals did have some influence but exposure to more informative policy ads in English or Spanish had a greater impact on these voters' decision to vote.
 During political movements in the 1960s and 1970s such as the women's liberation movement and the Chicano movement, Latina females began to unite around ideals similar to those embraced by feminist voter organizations including the Third World Women's Alliance and other Bay Area activist groups.
 According to a study performed using the November 2000 CPS, education appeared to hold the greatest influence over Latina voter registration and choice, among income, employment, and homeowner status.
 However, this study was conducted across the United States.
 Keeping this in mind, it is important to reconcile the issues important to singular communities with these overarching themes.
 For example, considering the growing Latino/a populations in Florida from Puerto Rico, factors of registration and choice will differ greatly between these groups and Latinos/as in other parts of the state.

+The Cuban Experience and Voting Pattern

+After the Marxist-Leninist socialist Fidel Castro overthrew the Cuban military leader Fulgencio Batista, he made significant changes throughout the island.
+Among these changes was the seizure of private property, businesses, and lands without any compensation.

+While Castro made improvements in healthcare, literacy rates, education, and public services in rural areas, he also repressed civil and political rights by shutting down the free press, jailing free thinkers and protesters, and imposing a one-party state.

+From 1959 to 1962, there was a large-scale exodus of Cuban people, known as the "Golden Exile."
+This was the first wave of migration, primarily consisting of middle and upper-middle-class, well-educated white-collar workers whose belongings were seized.
+These experiences have had a lasting socio-psychological impact on Cuban immigrants, instilling a deep fear of socialism that is passed down to future generations.
+Therefore, when Republicans highlight anti-socialist messaging, it resonates with this group of people.

 Policies

-In the United States, the Latino vote is typically associated with immigration issues such as immigration reform, immigration enforcement and amnesty for undocumented immigrants, usually with images of Mexican illegal immigrants crossing the border or being arrested by the border patrol, despite the fact that in many cases immigration could be an issue no more important than unemployment or the economy for many Latino American citizens.
+In the United States, the Latino vote is often associated with immigration issues such as immigration reform, immigration enforcement, and amnesty for undocumented immigrants.
+However, immigration could be an issue no more important than unemployment or the economy for many Latino American citizens.